SalihErenYuceturk/DSA-Python/README.md

 - push(item_in) - Add item_in to the top of the stack.
 - pop() - Remove the top item from the stack and return that item.
 - peek() - Return the top item.
-- is_empty() - Return true if the stack is empty.
-Else false.
+- is_empty() - Return True if the stack is empty.
+Else False.
 - size() - Return the number of items in the stack.

 ## 1.2 - Queue